gobabygocarswithjoysticks/gbg-pcb/README.md

 # A PCB for controlling the motors in a [go baby go car with joystick control](https://gobabygocarswithjoysticks.github.io/index/)

+## Questions?
+Please email our support line at gbg-pcb@googlegroups.com

 https://github.com/gobabygocarswithjoysticks/gbg-pcb

 [![Process KiCad](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml/badge.svg)](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml)

 V2.1

-This board replaces the control box of a car's original electronics or the separate ESCs and Arduino in the [usual joystick modification](https://gobabygocarswithjoysticks.github.io/index/).
+### This board replaces the control box of a car's original electronics or the separate ESCs and Arduino in the [usual joystick modification](https://gobabygocarswithjoysticks.github.io/index/).
 The board has screw terminals for connecting to the battery, motors, and the joystick.
 With this circuit board, a car can be converted to joystick control without any soldering.

-Voltage input: 5 to 26 volts (6v, 12v, and 24v lead acid batteries, absolute maximum 4.6V-28V)
+### Voltage input: 5 to 26 volts (6v, 12v, and 24v lead acid batteries, absolute maximum 4.6V-28V)

-Controls two motors: one for each wheel so that the car can turn in place.
+### Controls two motors: one for each wheel so that the car can turn in place.

 ## V2 vs V1
 * V2 GBG-PCBs can run from 6 to 24 volt batteries.